caumer/Web_corporativa_angular9/README.md

 About the project
 -------------
-Ejercicio autodidacta usando aplicando lazyload, routing, Form template Driven con validaciones.
+Ejercicio autodidacta aplicando lazyload, routing, Form template Driven con validaciones.

 About Angular